Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/yellow-musk-brute.md

 abilities_top:
   - name: "Slow"
-    desc: "  A yellow musk thrall is permanently [[slowed|slowed 1]] and can't use reactions."
+    desc: "  A yellow musk thrall is permanently [[rules/conditions.md#Slowed|slowed 1]] and can't use reactions."
 abilities_mid:
   - name: "Entangling Tendrils"
     desc: " ([[aura]]);  5 feet.
 Grasping tendrils extend out from the brute.
-When the brute ends its movement next to a creature, or a creature ends its turn next to the brute, that creature must succeed at a DC 15 Reflex save or be [[grabbed|grabbed]] by the tendrils."
+When the brute ends its movement next to a creature, or a creature ends its turn next to the brute, that creature must succeed at a DC 15 Reflex save or be [[rules/conditions.md#Grabbed|grabbed]] by the tendrils."
 abilities_bot:
   - name: "Limb Extension"
     desc: "⭓ __Trigger__ The yellow musk thrall is reduced to 15 HP or fewer __Effect__  Creeper tendrils tear through the brute's limbs, causing its forearms to tear loose.
 The brute's melee reach increases by 5 feet."
   - name: "Pollen Touch"
     desc: "  When the brute strikes a creature, that creature is exposed to yellow musk creeper pollen, as Spray Pollen (DC 15).
-The creature is [[fascinated|fascinated]] by the yellow musk creeper that spawned the brute, not by the brute itself."
+The creature is [[rules/conditions.md#Fascinated|fascinated]] by the yellow musk creeper that spawned the brute, not by the brute itself."

 speed: 25 feet